kb100/signal-authenticator/README.md

 `silent` no warnings or errors will be written to the system log

+`debug` print warnings and errors to the system log even if the `PAM_SILENT` flag is passed to PAM

 ## Setup

 There are two supported modes that signal-authenticator can use: